 Parish Councils are the first tier of local government and are the first point of contact for anyone concerned with a community issue.
 They are democratically elected local authorities who have a wide range of powers including looking after community buildings, planning, street lighting and allotments.
 They also have the power to raise money through council tax.

-The Parish Council is comprised of five unpaid elected parish councillors who serve a four-year term of office.
-It also employs a part-time Clerk to implement decisions.
+Shalden Parish Council is comprised of five unpaid elected parish councillors who serve a four-year term of office.
+It also employs a part-time Clerk to implement the council's decisions.

-The link below is to a website that gives a nice description as to what a parish council is, what its powers and duties are and a comparison with the district and county councils.
+The link provides extra detail about what a parish council is, what its powers and duties are and provides a comparison with the district and county councils.